devopsarr/lidarr-go/lidarr/docs/ArtistEditorApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutApiV1ArtistEditorRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutArtistEditorRequest struct via the builder pattern

 Name | Type | Description  | Notes